Directional differentiability for elliptic quasi-variational inequalities of obstacle type: Introduction

 We first assume that the data $f \in V^*_+$ and define $\bar u \in V$ as the (non-negative) weak solution of the unconstrained problem

 which is a linear PDE (and indeed it has a unique solution thanks to the Lax--Milgram lemma).

 \begin{definition}[The function $u$] We fix $u \in \mathbf{Q}(f)$ as an arbitrary solution of \eqref{eq:QVI} such that $u \in [0,\bar u]$\footnote{This exists by Theorem \ref{thm:existenceForQVI}.} (this means $0 \leq u \leq \bar u$ a.e. in $\Omega$). \end{definition} We introduce the following possible hypotheses on $\Phi$ (in addition to the ones we stated at the start, \textbf{which are always assumed to stand}).
 Note that we do not enforce all of these assumptions in every lemma or theorem; on the contrary we shall be selective so that we keep results applicable in as general a setting as possible.
+Below, we use the notation $B_R(z) := \{ v \in V : \norm{v-z}{V} \leq R\}$ to mean the closed ball of radius $R$ around $z \in V$. \begin{enumerate}[label=(\textbf{A\arabic*})] \item The map $\Phi\colon V \to V$ is Hadamard directionally differentiable.
+That is, for all $v$ and all $h$ in $V$, the limit